yoshi-gd/OOP-Sorting-algorithms/README.md

 This code follows the 4 object-oriented programming pillars:
 1. **Polymorphism** - Same operation differently performed.

 Each sorting algorithm gives the same result - a sorted list, but each one does it differently.
-Using polymorphism we can have each algorithm override only the `_sort_list` method to reduce the code size.
+Using polymorphism we can have each algorithm override only the `_sort_list` method to reduce the code size and complexity.

 - The original `_sort_list`
 <img width="486" height="176" alt="image" src="https://github.com/user-attachments/assets/baf7ffa9-3d60-4a4b-84a2-ca77e5da4360" />